cca/moodle_cli/readme.md

 ### foundations.sh

 Create Moodle Foundations "practice courses" for faculty members.
 The script has two modes: you can pass it a username and surname for it to create a single practice course or you can pass it a CSV of username/surname pairs to create a set of them.
 The username is used in the shortname so duplicates are not created; the surname is used in the course title and, if not provided, it defaults back to the username.

-### sandbox.sh

-Create a "sandbox" (test) course site for a particular CCA program.
-You pass the program department code, name, and optionally the username of an managing instructor to the script.

 ### set_course_date.sh